 Hiring managers and recruiters need to work together

 Hiring teams need to work together to determine the difficulty and type of test.
 Steve recalled a time when a hiring manager once suggested to him that they set the limit on a task to 12 hours.
 His thought process was that it would be “great” for the candidate to have a built-in break.
-Having knowledge of existing behavioral data that shows that candidates freak out when they see a time limit this long, Steve had the opportunity to educate on how best to use tools such as coding tests — and more importantly that 3-4 hours is key to good candidate experience (CX).
+Having knowledge of existing behavioral data that shows that candidates freak out when they see a time limit this long, Steve had the opportunity to educate on how best to use tools such as a coding test platform — and more importantly that 3-4 hours is key to good candidate experience.

 Cloud is everything

 Increased workplace flexibility is becoming more important as a way to attract and retain talent.
-Although having engineers collaborating together in-person is the preference for most teams in Sydney, there’s increasing flexibility in being able to work remotely.
+Although having engineers collaborating together in-person is the preference for most engineering teams in Sydney, there’s increasing flexibility in establishing a remote work culture.
 Steve noted that “more and more candidates are asking for this as well.”